-Today, Logitech, manufacturer of the HomeKit compatible Circle 2 camera has broken their silence about HomeKit Secure Video support.
+Today, Logitech, manufacturer of the HomeKit compatible Circle 2 camera has broken its silence about HomeKit Secure Video support.
 The feature, which was unveiled by Apple at WWDC 2019, enables iCloud video recording and local image processing to provide a more secure method of storage for users.
-Logitech, along with Netatmo and Eufy were announced as partners for the HomeKit Secure Video launch, and were joined recently by Robin Telecom, makers of the only HomeKit enabled video doorbell.
-Netatmo was quick to announce support for the new service, and has promised that their Welcome Indoor Camera, Presence Outdoor Camera and the Smart Video Doorbell will be upgraded this year.
+Logitech, along with Netatmo and Eufy were announced as partners for the HomeKit Secure Video launch and were joined recently by Robin Telecom, makers of the only HomeKit enabled video doorbell.
+Netatmo was quick to announce support for the new service and has promised that their Welcome Indoor Camera, Presence Outdoor Camera, and the Smart Video Doorbell will be upgraded this year.

 “Circle 2 Wired Cameras will support HomeKit Secure Video with a free firmware update later this year – stay tuned for more details.”

 Logitech’s support of their existing camera is a great addition to an already solid camera.
 The Circle 2 earns praise for their durability as they are designed for both indoor and outdoor use, and can provide up to 1080p video.
 The camera, which retails for $179, can frequently be found near the $129 range, and if you have a local Sam’s Club, a bundle that includes 2 wired cameras, and 1 battery camera may be able to be found for just $199 making it a great way to add some security to your home.